-With guest panellists Carolyn Dailey, Founder of Creative Entrepreneurs, and Colin Burrows, Founder of Special Treats Productions and Winnie Awa, Founder of Antidote Street
+With guest panellists Carolyn Dailey, Founder of Creative Entrepreneurs, Colin Burrows, Founder of Special Treats Productions and Winnie Awa, Founder of Antidote Street

 “Marketing is no longer about the stuff that you make, but about the stories you tell.” – Seth Godin

 Creative startups are born when individuals with artistic superpowers turn their passion(s) into a viable business offering.
 There will be lots of things you’ll need to achieve before you get your idea or company running, but it all starts with your story.
 Our session is designed for everyone from the creative freelancer building a personal brand to those wishing to develop a business.
 Join us to learn how creative business owners use their stories to build a brand that powers their businesses.